zerovm/zerovm.github.io/principles.md

 environment can start in as little as 5 milliseconds.
 By eliminating the operating system and only providing enough functionality to run simple applications, ZeroVM allows the creation of new execution environments for each user/request.
-Traditional hypervisors also create ongoing overhead by inserting themselves between the virtual machine and the hardware.
-ZeroVM can pre-validate executables resulting in little to no overhead at runtime.
+ZeroVM statically pre-validates executables, which means there is no interpretation and thus no execution overhead (apart from the validation).

 ### Secure